Merri1/DisasterSquad/README.md

 3. Navigate to **DisasterSquad/binary** folder and open the Terminal here.
 4. Run the command ```./disaster-squad```

 - Tested and confirmed working on Ubuntu 20.04 LTS and Arch Linux.
+If you experience issues you might be running Wayland and will need to log out and enable Xorg in the bottom right of your login screen.
+To undo the process logout and select the default option.
 - More Linux SFML packages are [listed here](https://index.ros.org/d/sfml-dev/) if you would like to test a different distro.

 #### Linux Steam Proton